NrsSystems/docs/general-ops/contacts-management.md

 To edit a contact, select the **Edit** icon in the Contacts table.
 This will open a separate pane allowing you to change the contact information.
 Once changes are made, select **Submit** to accept the changes.
 Select the **Contacts** link in the upper right of the page (or in the navigation pane) to go back to the Contacts management pane without saving the contact.

 ## Delete a contact
 To delete a contact, select the **Delete** icon in the Contacts table.
 This will open a separate pane asking you to confirm contact deletion.
 Select **Delete** to delete the contact.
-Select **Cancel** to go back to the Contacts management pane without deleting the sound.
+Select **Cancel** to go back to the Contacts management pane without deleting the contact.

 ___
 *Return to the [XSPONSE Service Guide index](index.md)*